-Employees directly involved in the movement of rail equipment require training as noted in items 1, 2, 3, 4, 5, 6 and 7 below.
+Employees directly involved in the movement of rail equipment must take courses 1 to 7 below.

-Employees not directly involved in the movement of rail equipment require training as noted in item 2, 3, 4, 6 and 10 below.
+Employees not directly involved in the movement of rail equipment must take courses 2, 3, 4, 6 and 10 below.

 |7||Core Safety Rules||Explain and apply basic safety rules for working in and around rail equipment, including but not limited to the following:

 |8||Engine Operation||Identify and apply the rules and procedures for: